bonitasoft/bonita-doc/md/applications.md

 ## Defining a new application

 ::: info
-Since Bonita 7.5.0, the definition of applications can be done from the studio, which makes it more straightforward to develop and package with other application artifacts.
+Since Bonita BPM 7.5.0, the definition of applications can be done from the studio, which makes it more straightforward to develop and package with other application artifacts.
 For Efficiency and Performance editions, a graphical editor is provided on top of xml source code.
 For more details, go to [Application descriptors](applicationCreation.md)
 :::